-To further ensure that you stay in control of your fire, you should avoid loading the firebox with large quantities of super-hot burning materials like mill ends, cardboard or paper, and you should never burn treated lumber, rubber, styrofoam or plastic in any quantity.
-You'll find this cautionary info in the owner's manuals of most of today's woodstoves.
+To further ensure that you stay in control of your fire, you should avoid loading the firebox with large quantities of super-hot burning materials like kiln-dried mill ends, cardboard or paper, and you should never burn treated lumber, rubber, styrofoam or plastic in any quantity.
+You'll find some version of this cautionary info in the owner's manuals of most of today's woodstoves.

 Put a "tachometer" on your wood stove:

-A stovetop thermometer is an invaluable tool for monitoring the progression of your fire, but it must be located on the critical "hot spot" on the top plate to give you a true reading.
+A stovetop thermometer is an invaluable tool for monitoring the progression of your fire, but it must be located on the critical "hot spot" at the center of the top plate to give you a meaningful reading.
 If you can't position a stovetop thermometer in a readable position on the top plate of the firebox, as is often the case with fireplace inserts, consider investing in a point-and-read infrared thermometer.
 Use the thermometer to monitor your fire until you're familiar with how your stove responds during various stages of the burn.
 With experience, you'll eventually learn to "read" your fire through the viewing window, and instinctively make the appropriate draft adjustments.

 Plan your trips in advance: